CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/C/IND.2.4 Machine.md

 ### 2 1 Failure or malfunction due to insufficient maintenance

-If machines are not regularly maintained, they will not work correctly or shut down completely.
+When machines are not regularly maintained, they will not work correctly or shut down completely.
 Due to malfunction z.
 For example, employees may be at risk or production may be significantly affected.

 ### 2 2 Targeted manipulations